x-tag/core/README.md

 ## Updating

-If you already cloned the library and want to update to the latest changes, do:
+If you already cloned the library and want to update your build with changes to Core, do:

 ````bash
 cd x-tag-core